Veterinarian

 We adopted a 5-month old kitten whose whiskers seemed to have been chewed short by siblings the night before we finalized adoption.
 I figured they would grow back.
 Well it has been 2 weeks and all the whiskers on 1 side just disappeared altogether, why?

-Asked by drekom over 11 years ago
+Asked by drekom almost 12 years ago

 It would be hard to say for certain without examining your kitten myself.
 But I can make an educated guess.
 Whiskers are modified hairs, but their structure and growth is very similar to other hairs.
 When a hair is old or damaged, it will fall out.
 In fact, the old hair needs to fall out and the follicle goes through a brief dormant period before a new hair can regrow.
 Whiskers will follow a similar pattern.
 Give it another month or so and I'll be they'll be regrowing.